 The consensus tax revenue forecast for fiscal 2011 assumes baseline growth of 2.5% from fiscal 2010.
-The executive budget proposal for the year was released in January 2010.
-The governor's proposal closed an estimated gap of \$2.75 billion, including through a \$175 million reserve fund draw, up to \$300 million from debt restructuring for budget relief, and federal stimulus funds of \$1.4 billion (with more than \$600 million of that from an assumed six-month extension of federal stimulus funds related to the Medicaid program).
+The governor's budget proposal closed an estimated gap of \$2.75 billion, including through a \$175 million reserve fund draw, up to \$300 million from debt restructuring for budget relief, and federal stimulus funds of \$1.4 billion (with more than \$600 million of that from an assumed six-month extension of federal stimulus funds related to the Medicaid program).
 Following the 25% increase in the sales tax rate that became effective on Aug.
 1, 2009, the executive budget did not include any broad-based tax increases.
-The final budget was generally in line with the governor's proposal, and the current offering implements a portion of the debt restructuring for budget relief.
-As the extension of federal stimulus funds related to the Medicaid program has not been approved, the enacted budget replaced those funds with additional spending cuts and a reserve fund draw of \$100 million.
-The estimated fiscal 2011 ending reserve fund balance of \$556 million, although reduced from the peak funding level of \$2.3 billion at the end of fiscal 2007, provides some financial cushion against revenue underperformance or above-budget spending.
+The final budget was generally in line with the governor's proposal.
+As the extension of federal stimulus funds related to the Medicaid program (FMAP) was not approved at the time of budget adoption, the enacted budget replaced those funds with additional spending cuts and a reserve fund draw of \$100 million.
+The subsequent extension of the FMAP stimulus resulted in \$449 million in additional revenue in fiscal 2011, most of which has been appropriated.
+The Commonwealth no longer anticipates a reserve fund draw this year.
+The resulting estimated fiscal 2011 ending reserve fund balance of \$670 million, although reduced from the peak funding level of \$2.3 billion at the end of fiscal 2007, provides some financial cushion against revenue underperformance or above-budget spending.
+These estimates do not include the revenue overperformance through October noted above.
+The governor's budget proposal for fiscal 2012 will be released in late January.